“Robby Romero is an articulate artist and advocate for the causes and concerns behind a cultural resistance that is older than this country.”

-Robby is the founder of Eagle Thunder Entertainment (ETE), an artist-owned and operated independent Indigenous company consisting of four divisions: 1) Film Production, 2) Music Label, 3) Music Publishing, and 4) Management.
-ETE has reached millions of listeners and viewers from all walks of life through global releases, broadcasts, and live musical tours.
+Robby is the founder of Eagle Thunder Enterprises (ETE), an artist-owned and operated independent Indigenous company consisting of four divisions: 1) Film, 2) Music, 3) Publishing, and 4) Eco-Products.
+ETE has reached millions of listeners, viewers and customers from all walks of life through global releases, broadcasts and live musical tours.

-100% of profits from the single and video sales support NATIVE CHILDREN’S SURVIVAL’S Project Protect Climate Change Awareness Campaign.
+100% of profits from the single and video sales support NCS’s Project Protect Awareness Campaign.

 The Robby Romero Story

 “Everything new is hidden in the past.” - Robby Romero

 Some are born knowing who they are and where they are going.
 Others spend their entire lives trying to find out.
 Some never do.
 Robby Romero has always known.

 Robby’s early life was spent in the age-old tradition of living out of the proverbial suitcase.
 Only his suitcase bridged a cultural divide.
 He traveled between two very different worlds – namely that of New Mexico with its Native customs and Hollywood with its own set of customs unlike any other.